 The very snug interior of the 962CR Photo: Elferspot

 The 962CR cost $1.5 million US dollars, which was more than twice as much as any other supercar of the time.
 But the car was launched right when the financial crisis hit.
-Matters were made worse when Art Sports put a Porsche crest on the car and claimed they had the rights to it, which caused Porsche to immediately stop selling parts to VSL.
-Then Art Sports lowered the number of cars they would buy from fifty to twenty, and then to ten even though VSL wouldn’t be viable at that level.
-They then refused to pay for the next two cars and Schuppan couldn’t afford to continue fighting them.
+Matters were made worse when Art Sports put a Porsche crest on the car and claimed they held the rights to it, prompting Porsche to immediately stop selling parts to VSL.
+Then Art Sports lowered the number of cars they would buy from fifty to twenty, and then to ten, even though VSL wouldn’t be viable at that level.
+They then refused to pay for the next two cars, and Schuppan couldn’t afford to continue fighting them.
 In the end, VSL collapsed thanks to Art Sports ruthless effort.
 Only seven 962CR and 962LM were built, and they are an incredibly rare sight today.
 I’m not sure which chassis this particular car is, as the histories of these cars are pretty confusing.
 This car was displayed by Canepa, and I assume it has only recently arrived in the US.